Scifabric/pybossa/doc/user/overview.rst

 One of the benefits of using the API is that you can create tasks polling other web services like Flickr, where you can basically use an API.
-Once we have created the tasks, we will need to create the task presenter for the application.
+Once we have created the tasks, we will need to create the :ref:`task-presenter` for the application.

 Creating the Task Presenter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The **Task Presenter** is usually a template of HTML+JS that will present the
+The :ref:`task-presenter` is usually a template of HTML and JavaScript that will present the
 tasks to the users, and save the answers in the database.
 The `Flickr Person demo
-application <http://app-flickrperson.rtfd.org>`_ provides a simple template
+application <http://github.com/PyBossa/app-flickersperson>`_ provides a simple template
 which has a <div> to load the input files, in this case the photo, and another
 <div> to load the action buttons that the users will be able to to press to
 answer the question and save it in the database.
-Please, check the `Flickr Person demo
-application documentation <http://app-flickrperson.rtfd.org>`_ for more details
+Please, check the :doc:`user/tutorial` for more details
-about the **task presenter**.
+about the :ref:`task-presenter`.

 As we will be using the API for creating the task presenter, we will basically
-have to create an HTML file, read it, and post it into PyBossa using the API.
+have to create an HTML file in our computer, read it from a script, and post
+it into PyBossa using the API.

 Once the presenter has been posted to the application, you can edit it locally
 with your own editor, or using the PyBossa interface (see previous section).